|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 MIA January 20, 1945

-Took off from Lingayen Airfield on a strafing mission against Japanese forces.
-Experienced difficulties and was observed to crash and explode on impact 21 miles north-northeast of Lingayen Gulf at roughly Lat 6° 10'N, Long 120° 19'E. No trace of the aircraft or pilot was seen.
+On January 20, 1945 took off from Lingayen Airfield piloted by F/O Gerald R. Shannon on a strafing mission against Japanese forces.
+During the mission, this aircraft experienced difficulties and was observed to crash and explode on impact 21 miles north-northeast of Lingayen Gulf at roughly Lat 6° 10'N, Long 120° 19'E. No trace of the aircraft or pilot was seen.
 When this aircraft failed to return, Shannon was listed as Missing In Action (MIA).

 Shannon was officially declared dead the day of the mission.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He earned the Air Medal and Purple Heart, posthumously.
+Shannon is memorialized at Manila American Cemetery on the tablets of the missing.

 Laurence Trulick (mother's cousin was Shannon)